miftahulmuhaemen/template-cloud-function/readme.md

 # V2

-This version not using Parcel/Babel to built first the project per controller but rather directly flattening directory and send all files as is, meaning it not consist of two file (index and package.json) but also all file needed, like middleware or qore.
+This version not using Parcel/Babel to built, but rather simply copying the files directly to cloud function.
+Because of that, it can utilize process.env still and maintain readable code.

+All done with only bash script.
+Also I add backup and restore script.

 # Project Tree